JuliaGeo/Geodesy.jl/README.md

 for up to several UTM zones away from the reference meridian.
 However, the series expansion diverges at ±90° from the reference meridian.
-While the `UTMZ`-methods will automatically choose the canonical zone and hemisphere for the input, extreme care must be taken to choose an appropriate zone for the `UTM` methods.
-(In the future, we implement the exact UTM transformation as a fallback — contributions welcome!)
+While the `UTMZ`-methods will automatically choose the canonical zone and hemisphere for the input, extreme care must be taken to choose an appropriate zone for the `UTM` methods (In the future, we will implement the exact UTM transformation as a fallback — contributions welcome!).

 There is also `UTMfromUTMZ` and `UTMZfromUTM` transformations that are helpful for converting between these two formats and putting data into the same `UTM` zone.

-#### To and from local `ENU` frames
+#### To and from local `ENU` and `NED` frames

 The `ECEFfromENU` and `ENUfromECEF` transformations define the transformation around a specific origin.
 Both the origin coordinates as an `ECEF` as well as its corresponding latitude and longitude are stored in the transformation for maximal efficiency when performing multiple `transform`s.
 The transformation can be inverted with `inv` to perform the reverse transformation with respect to the same origin.
+Moreover, the `ENUfromNED` transformation and its inverse `NEDfromENU` can be used to change a local frame's orientation convention between `ENU` and `NED`, while keeping the same origin.

 #### Composed transformations